Holdover Tenant

 You may be able to avoid holdover tenants by doing the following.

-• Remind your tenant whenever their lease is coming to an end.
-Advisedly, do so at least 60 days earlier.
+• Remind your tenant of the date at which their lease is coming to an end.
+Advisedly, give this notice at least 60 days before the lease is set to expire.

-• Send them another reminder at least 3 weeks before the end of the lease reminding them of the move-out requirements
+• Send them another notice at least 3 weeks before the end of the lease reminding them of the move-out requirements

-• Once a tenant overstays the term of the lease, don’t accept a rent payment.
-Doing so will grant them legal authority to continue staying.
+• Once a tenant overstays the term of the lease, don’t accept rent payment.
+Allowing them to continue to pay rent will grant them legal authority to continue staying past the expiry of the lease.

 Bottom Line

-Now you know everything there is to know about a holdover tenancy in Maryland.
-If you have a question or need expert help in managing your rental property, McKenna & Vane Property Management can help.
+Now you know everything there is to know about holdover tenants in Maryland.
+If you have questions about your lease agreement or need expert help in managing your rental property, McKenna & Vane Property Management can help.

 We’re one of the best property management companies in Maryland.
 Get in touch to learn more!